-We have audited the accompanying statements of assets and liabilities, including the funds' portfolios, of each of the funds indicated in the table below (ten of the funds constituting Putnam Target Date Funds, hereafter collectively referred to as the "Funds") as of July 31, 2023, the related statements of operations and of changes in net assets for each of the periods indicated in the table below, including the related notes, and the financial highlights for each of the periods indicated in the table below (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of each of the Funds as of July 31, 2023, the results of each of their operations, the changes in each of their net assets, and each of the financial highlights for each of the periods indicated in the table below, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of assets and liabilities, including the funds' portfolios, of each of the funds indicated in the table below (ten of the funds constituting Putnam Target Date Funds, hereafter collectively referred to as the "Funds") as of July 31, 2023, the related statements of operations and of changes in net assets for each of the periods indicated in the table below (collectively referred to as the "financial highlights for each of the periods indicated in the table below (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of each of the Funds as of July 31, 2023, the results of each of the periods indicated in the table below, in conformity with accounting principles generally accepted in the United States of America.

-Fund Statement of operations Statement of changes in net assets Financial highlights Putnam Sustainable Retirement 2065 Fund Putnam Sustainable Retirement 2060 Fund Putnam Sustainable Retirement 2055 Fund Putnam Sustainable Retirement 2050 Fund Putnam Sustainable Retirement 2045 Fund Putnam Sustainable Retirement 2040 Fund Putnam Sustainable Retirement 2035 Fund Putnam Sustainable Retirement 2035 Fund Putnam Sustainable Retirement 2025 Fund Putnam Sustainable Retirement 2025 Fund Putnam Sustainable Retirement Maturity Fund For the year ended July 31, 2023 For the years ended July 31, 2023 and 2022 For each of the periods indicated therein
+Fund Statement of operations Statement of changes in net assets Financial highlights Putnam Sustainable Retirement 2065 Fund Putnam Sustainable Retirement 2060 Fund Putnam Sustainable Retirement 2055 Fund Putnam Sustainable Retirement 2050 Fund Putnam Sustainable Retirement 2045 Fund Putnam Sustainable Retirement 2040 Fund Putnam Sustainable Retirement 2035 Fund Putnam Sustainable Retirement 2030 Fund Putnam Sustainable Retirement 2025 Fund Putnam Sustainable Retirement 2025 Fund Putnam Sustainable Retirement Maturity Fund For the year ended July 31, 2023 For the years ended July 31, 2023 and 2022 For each of the periods indicated therein